Learning to Play Bridge - one advantage of bad bidding is that you can practice playing atrocious contracts

 What you see above is a standard SAYC (or Standard American Yellow Card) bidding 'cheat sheet' for what many people know in Europe as a version of the 5-card major system.

-On this webpage we are going to comment on the basic elements of the card game called bridge, using this 'cheat sheet' as a guide.
-We will first look at how simple bidding systems evolved and what is the statistical basis for the way cards are distributed to players.
-We will then start in the long trip to understanding the meaning of each 'declaration' on the 'cheat sheet'.
+On these webpages we are going to describe on the basic elements of the card game called bridge, using this 'cheat sheet' as a guide.
+On this webpage we will first look at how simple bidding systems evolved and what is the statistical basis for the way cards are distributed to players.
+We will then start in the long trip to understanding the meaning of each 'declaration' on the 'cheat sheet' (check out this list of bridge terms and expressions).

-There will be other webpages dealing with the play of the cards, interventions, defence, ...
+There will be other webpages dealing with the techniques for playing the cards, interventions, conventions, signalling, defence, ...

 A Bit of History

-Initially bidding systems were designed to permit a player to open one of a suit when they held a better than average hand, and to open at the two level with an even better hand, and at the three level with a very strong hand.
+Initially bidding systems (the way the auction leads to the contract) were designed to permit a player to open one of a suit when they held a better than average hand, and to open at the two level with an even better hand, and at the three level with a very strong hand.
 This was the basis of the so-called strong-two bids.
 Today weak-two bids are common practice.

 Again in the old days a simple reply at the two level could be made with 7-8 points, so a partner would have to bid at the three level with a good suit and 11-12 points or more.
 Then bidding systems introduced the idea that a two level reply was forcing to 2 No Trumps (NT), or even game forcing.
 This creates more bidding space because a 2-over-1 is forcing (possible to game), and therefore there is a wider variety of bidding sequences (hence greater accuracy) to move to game or a slam.
 A hand that is worth a bid over 1♠, but is not worth a game forcing bid 2-over-1, must be bid 1NT.